What you can do

 > Run the "Daily inventory sync" flow and tell me what happened.

 The agent triggers the run, waits for the job, then reports successes and errors per step.
+For a backfill, say the window: "re-run yesterday 6am to noon for just the orders export" and the agent passes the date range and export subset as run overrides instead of running the whole flow.
 Tools: `run_flow`, `list_jobs`.

 ### Ask a product question